harishkrishnav/PounceScoreBounceBot/README.md

 ## Running the bot (the first time)
 - Create a discord server with this template: https://discord.new/ZSrQHC4tTF6T
 - [Create a bot with admin privileges on the discord developer portal](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
-- Right click on the channels in discord and copy paste the channel IDs in the python script ([may need to enable developer appearance](https://discordia.me/en/developer-mode))
+- Right click on the channels in discord and copy paste the channel IDs in the python script ([may need to toggle an appearance switch](https://discordia.me/en/developer-mode))
 - This assumes you have [python3](https://www.python.org/downloads/).
-Install required packages in a virtual environment
+Install required packages in a virtual environment (warnings are okay)
 ```
 pip install -r requirements.txt
 ```